vlordier/ad-maker/specs/Ad_Storyboard_Design_Agent.md

 - Enhance creativity using AI-driven approaches.

 #### **Objective**:
 The **Ad Storyboard Design Agent** is designed to revolutionize the creation of ad storyboards by automating the process for various digital platforms such as TikTok, Instagram, and Facebook.
-This agent leverages cutting-edge AI technologies, including **Large Language Models (LLMs)** like **GPT-4**, **Few-Shot Learning**, **ReACT (Reasoning and Acting)**, and **.txt Outlines** to deliver high-quality, platform-specific outputs.
+This agent leverages cutting-edge AI technologies, including **Large Language Models (LLMs)** like **GPT-4**, **Few-Shot Learning**, **ReAct (Reasoning and Acting)**, and **.txt Outlines** to deliver high-quality, platform-specific outputs.
 The agent's primary responsibilities encompass generating multi-scene ad concepts, validating these concepts, managing retries upon validation failures, and ensuring compliance with platform-specific guidelines and user-defined themes.

 #### **Detailed Task Description**:

+The Ad Storyboard Design Agent is responsible for developing a comprehensive system that can generate, validate, and refine ad storyboards.
+This system is designed to handle a wide range of inputs and produce high-quality outputs that align with user-defined themes and platform guidelines.

+- **Task Breakdown**:
+  - **User Input Collection**: Gathers detailed inputs from users, including ad theme, platform, and duration.
+  - **Ad Concept Generation**: Develops a high-level ad concept using AI-driven techniques.
+  - **Storyboard Scene Generation**: Breaks down the ad concept into detailed scenes, each with a clear narrative purpose.
+  - **Validation Process**: Ensures that all scenes meet predefined criteria and platform standards using Pydantic models for robust validation.
+This includes checking for compliance with character limits, content guidelines, and visual requirements.
+  - **Retry Mechanism**: Automatically corrects and regenerates invalid scenes, minimizing errors and enhancing output quality.
 The task involves developing a sophisticated system capable of generating, validating, and refining ad storyboards.
 This system should adeptly interpret user inputs, generate creative content, and ensure that the content adheres to specific criteria.
 The process is meticulously divided into several key steps, each managed by a specialized agent.

 #### **Task Breakdown and Workflow**: